 Start episodic treatment at the first sign of symptoms, such as itching or tingling.
+Call your healthcare provider at the first sign of an outbreak.
+Starting antiviral medicine in the first 2 days of an outbreak may lead to faster healing.

 Take ibuprofen or acetaminophen to limit any pain.

-Sit in a warm or cool bath or use a moist compress to lessen the itching of sores.
+Sit in a warm or cool bath or use a moist compress to reduce the itching of sores.
 For some women, genital outbreaks cause burning during urination.
 In such cases, urinating in a tub of warm water helps reduce burning.

 Wear white cotton underwear and loose clothing during outbreaks.
 Don’t wear nylon underwear or tight clothes.
 They can prevent sores from healing.